Best AI Case Study Generators 2026: 7 Tested, 1 Winner

 When to pick which tool — decision rubric

-Design-first, visual case studies?
+Design-first, visual case studies and you already have the content?
 Venngage ($24/mo Business) or Piktochart ($14/mo Pro).
+Both are prompt-based visual template tools, not interview tools.

 The missing feature across the entire category